Covert policing in the United Kingdom

-Covert policing role

-Most British police forces have formed a unit solely for covert policing operations.
-One of the forces that makes extensive use of surveillance-led policing is Greater London's Metropolitan Police.
-The Metropolitan Police unit was formerly a Specialist Operations designation devoted to covert policing, which was SO10.
-Since then, most of the Specialist Operations units have been disbanded or merged, giving way to SO10 being merged into the Specialist Crime Directorate to be designated SCD10.
-Now designated as SC&O 10, it falls under the purview of Specialist Crime & Operations.

-The concept of covert policing evolved from that of community policing, but as criminality advanced, covert policing was seen to be needed to combat this.

-CID detectives have usually worn civilian clothes rather than a uniform since the foundation of the CID.
-Because detectives are often concerned with the evidence-gathering stage of an investigation, they are assumed by many to be the officers required to surveille suspects as they go about their daily routines.
-However, this is not the case.
-There are Specialist Surveillance Teams that deploy a number of covert tactics to gather intelligence and evidence of suspects.

 History

 Much of Britain's police service throughout the early to mid-20th century consisted of police officers walking a beat, one in each neighbourhood.
 This gave rise to the term "bobbies on the beat" and "golden age policing", as the officers patrolled the streets on foot rather than from police cars.
 Possibly the most accurate television portrayal of the archetypal British policing was the BBC programme Dixon of Dock Green (1955 to 1976).

 The Criminal Intelligence Branch (which Covert Policing was a branch of before SO designations were devised) was formed in March 1960 and provided surveillance on known criminals, keeping pace with criminal methodology and technology.

+Most British police forces have formed units solely for covert policing operations.
+The Metropolitan Police Special Branch set up an undercover unit in March 1968 initially to infiltrate "left-wing direct-action groups" and later a wider remit, with the approval of the Labour government.
+It was first called the Special Operations Squad and later renamed the Special Demonstration Squad (SDS).
+It was disbanded in 2008, and in 2014 the Undercover Policing Inquiry was established to investigate the abuses carried out by the unit.
+Since then, most of the Specialist Operations units have been disbanded or merged, giving way to SO10 being merged into the Specialist Crime Directorate to be designated SCD10.
+Now designated as SC&O 10, it falls under the purview of Specialist Crime & Operations.